Fall 2026 • Reading Group

 Exam Type: No Exam

-And yet . . . commentators, scholars, and casual observers alike have been calling the 2020 Presidential election one of the most polarizing and divisive in recent memory – topping even 2016, and 2012 before it.
+And yet . . . commentators, scholars, and casual observers alike have been calling the 2024 Presidential election – and the approaching 2026 midterms – two of the most polarizing and divisive in recent memory.
 Genuine dialogue between those with differing and competing views on contentious political issues has steadily declined in both public and private spaces.
 Conflicts escalate and are exacerbated through anonymous, or at best impersonal, social media platforms that amplify vitriol and misinformation at digital speed.
 The country increasingly is polarized not on the basis of differing views on the issues, but on the very meaning of truth itself.
 “Pro” and “con” seem quaint in this hyper-partisan era that glorifies demonization and dehumanization of the “other”.

 Meetings of the Reading Group will be devoted to reading and discussion on the purposes, shape, form, methods, limits, and critiques of political dialogue.
 We will explore the state of, and the history of, politically driven conversation in American life and provide participants an opportunity to explore the possibilities, benefits and limits of civil dialogue as a tool to bridge deeply polarized communities, groups, and identities.